-As we have already seen in the last few years –some very large on-premise providers have lost significant market share to SaaS providers, so most likely there will be new winners and losers emerging in the next few years.
+As we have seen in the last few years – some huge on-premise providers have lost significant market share to SaaS providers, so most likely, new winners and losers will emerge in the next few years.

-Because, unlike in the on-premise model where the Sales function brings the majority of revenues, in the SaaS model, as the company’s client base grows, the CS function will get an increasing share of the company’s revenue (through renewals and expansions) and new logo bookings (from Sales) will continue to be a smaller percentage of total revenue.
+Because unlike the on-premise model, where the Sales function brings the majority of revenues, in the SaaS model, as the company’s client base grows, the CS function will get the increasing share of the company’s revenue (through renewals and expansions) and new logo bookings (from Sales) will continue to be a smaller percentage of total revenue.

-There are also some powerful economics of SaaS businesses on the cost side that drive the ‘profitable growth’ and successful SaaS companies are already taking advantage of these, for example:
+There is also some robust economics of SaaS business on the cost side that drive the ‘profitable growth,’’ and successful SaaS companies are already taking advantage of these, for example: